 Currently, United Airlines charges 30,000 miles for a one-way economy award flight from the mainland US, Alaska or Canada to Europe and 60,000 miles for a one-way business-class flights to Europe (70,000 miles one-way for a partner business-class award).
 But United Airlines is eliminating its award chart on November 15, 2019, so there will soon be much variation in what you pay.

 Going forward United miles will still be a great option for booking Star Alliance partner award flights to Europe, because the price of business-class partner awards isn’t changing.
 What makes United such a great option for business-class award flights to Europe is that it doesn’t add fuel surcharges to partner award flights.
 That can save you hundreds of dollars on business-class awards with Lufthansa, SWISS, Austrian Airlines or other Star Alliance partners.

-Right now the best way to stock up on United Airlines miles is with the United Explorer Business card, which currently has a limited-time (ends October 10, 2019), all-time-high sign-up bonus of 100,000 miles after you meet the cards minimum spending requirements.
+Right now the best way to stock up on United Airlines miles is with the United Explorer Business card, which currently has an all-time-high sign-up bonus of 100,000 miles after you meet the cards minimum spending requirements.
 You’ll earn: